 Common applications of DEMs

-DEMs are critical in areas such as infrastructural management, hydrology and flow-direction studies, and land-use planning.
+DEMs are often used in infrastructural management, hydrology and flow-direction studies, and land-use planning.

-• A Digital Surface Model (DSM) is an elevation model that captures both the environment’s natural and artificial features.
+A Digital Surface Model (DSM) is an elevation model that captures both the environment’s natural and artificial features.
 It includes the tops of buildings, trees, powerlines, and any other objects.
-Commonly, this is seen as a canopy model and only ‘see’s ground where there is nothing else above it.
+Commonly, this is seen as a canopy model and only detects the ground where there is nothing else above it.

-• A Digital Terrain Model (DTM) is a bare-earth elevation model.
+A Digital Terrain Model (DTM) is a bare-earth elevation model.
 DTMs do not contain any features above the bare-earth, even persistent ones.
 Thus, they can be paired with DSMs to derive height information regarding objects on the surface.
-Some consider DTMs as something that augments a DEM, a network of vector points of terrain elements instead of a continuous raster.
+DTMs are often used to augment DEMs.

 Where can I find DEMs?